soliton-x/tokenofhonor/content/posts/my-first-token-of-honor.md

 I signed.
 I immediately felt relieved.

-I'm one of the last Lords, I'm confident in my ability to start over again and again and again until works.
+I'm one of the last Lords, I'm confident in my ability to start over again and again and again until it works.

 My place was never at Number Four, Private Drive.

-our common grandfather, was venerated by two generations for having built his business on generosity and integrity, spoiling everyone around him.
+Our common grandfather was venerated by two generations for having built his business on generosity and integrity, spoiling everyone around him.

 Like my grandfather, I was looted — not only of money, but of fairness.